|

 covered with hundreds of young seedlings.
 The fruits of the

-Macarthur Palm are very much loved by birds like Bulbuls and
+Macarthur Palm are very much loved by birds like Bulbuls, Mynas and

 Latin: Cocos nucifera